Mini (marque): Films

 In 2003, the new MINI Cooper was shown in a remake of The Italian Job.
 One Chilli Red MINI was a Cooper S Hatch R53, the Electric Blue MINI was a Cooper Hatch R53, and the Pepper White MINI was also a Cooper Hatch R53.
-Charlize Theron's character also driver an original Rover Mini Cooper.
+Charlize Theron's character also drives an original Rover Mini Cooper.

 In 2023, ten Mini Countryman R60 are used as chase vehicles in Fast X, the tenth instalment of the Fast and Furious franchise.
 The film's picture car supervisor in Europe and the UK, Alex King, said he bought 10 Countrymans in the UK for the film, before modifying them to look like a proper rally car.